msroot/vanity/README.md

 ## Features

-* Supports the NaturalDocs commenting format.
-(PHPDoc support is forthcoming.)
+What sets Vanity apart from other documentation generators?

+* A default template that doesn't completely suck.
+* The ability to easily design and build your own custom templates.
-* Leverages PHP's Reflection API, allowing your code to self-document.
+* Leverages PHP's [Reflection](http://php.net/reflection) API, allowing your code to self-document.
+* Supplements the Reflection data using information from docblocks.
+Supports the (superior) [NaturalDocs](http://naturaldocs.org) commenting format.
+PHPDoc support is forthcoming.
-* Properly documents class inheritance (extending and overriding).
+* Properly documents class inheritance (extending and overriding), which is something that NaturalDocs doesn't support for PHP.

-* Makes it easy to write/design your own templates and generate docs with them.
+### Other features

-* Features a search/browse panel for finding whatever you're looking for.
+* Default template features a search/browse panel for finding whatever you're looking for.
 * Link directly to a specific page in the documentation by copy-pasting directly from the address bar.
 * Supports the ability to add inline code examples by referencing your PHPT unit tests.
 * Produces XML & JSON representations of the code docblocks and reflection data.